Unified-Projects/llvm-project/llvm/docs/CommandGuide/lit.rst

  "``valgrind``" feature that can be used to conditionally disable (or expect failure in) certain tests.

+.. option:: --vg-arg=ARG

+ When :option:`--vg` is used, specify an additional argument to pass to :program:`valgrind` itself.

 .. option:: --vg-leak

  When :option:`--vg` is used, enable memory leak checks.
 When this option is